-Oakland is a decidedly white-collar borough, with fully 89.51% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oakland is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Oakland who work in office and administrative support (13.62%), management occupations (13.21%), and sales jobs (12.90%).
+Oakland is a decidedly white-collar borough, with fully 89.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Oakland is a borough of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Oakland who work in office and administrative support (14.69%), sales jobs (13.83%), and management occupations (13.23%).

 Also of interest is that Oakland has more people living here who work in computers and math than 95% of the places in the US.

-Oakland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Oakland is a great place for families with children to consider.
+First of all, many other families with children live here, making Oakland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Oakland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oakland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Asian.
 Important ancestries of people in Oakland include Irish, German, Polish, and English.